Community sovereign AI compute

 2026-03-22 — 2026-03-22

-It turns out that I am writing a series of posts about practical community infrastructure building.
+It turns out that I’m writing a series of posts about practical community infrastructure building.

 This is the second one.
 In a previous post I sketched out a case for neo-friendly societies—small mutual aid groups that hedge against state decay by pooling resources and investing counter-cyclically.
 I wrote that because it seems unwise to bank on the state in Australia taking a proactive approach to the oncoming global risks.
 What can we do to prepare for the future, if we can’t rely on the government to do it for us?

-Here I want to talk about a specific asset that a small collective might want to own: a computer that can think.
+Here I want to talk about a specific asset that a small collective might want to own: a computer that can do intellectual work for us.

 1 The problem with renting our cognition

-Australia doesn’t have a coherent AI sovereignty strategy yet.
-The EU is regulating AI; the US is deregulating it but also picking winners by subsidizing certain companies and technologies; China is doing its own thing.
-Australia, as usual, is watching from the sidelines.
-If Canberra eventually decides to regulate AI use—or if it follows the EU in restricting certain model capabilities—we will want options that don’t depend on which way the regulatory wind blows in Washington or Brussels.
+Australia doesn’t yet have a coherent AI sovereignty strategy, so if Canberra eventually regulates, or if it follows the EU in restricting certain model capabilities, we’ll want options that don’t depend on which way the wind blows in Washington, Brussels, or Beijing.

 2 What “sovereign compute” looks like at a small scale